vinissou/PDF-PageSizeFixer/README.md

 And they do not support PDF/A either: https://github.com/pymupdf/PyMuPDF/discussions/2169

-I used to run MuPDF with the "mutool clean" command after running this command to ensure the PDF/A would not get lost.
+I used to run MuPDF with the "mutool clean" command after running this command to ensure the PDF/A conformity would not get lost.
 Mutool can't convert PDFs to PDF/A, but the clean version usually helps to keep a file already formatted as PDF/A safe.